riedelsolutions/java/README.md

 # Java Projects

-Java practice projects I come back to, when I need to refresh my memory.
+Old Java practice projects I come back to, when I need to refresh my memory.

 #### [Stanford 193A](https://github.com/riedelsolutions/java/tree/master/Stanford%20193A)

-Code for apps seen in the Stanford 193A course.
+Code I wrote for the apps while I followed Stanford's 193A Course.

 #### Helsinki MOOC (to be added)